pypa/packaging.python.org/source/technical.rst

   format.
 [2]_ :term:`Egg` was both a distribution format and a runtime installation format (if left zipped), and was designed to be importable.

 * :term:`Wheel` archives do not include .pyc files.
-Therefore, when when the distribution only contains python file (i.e. no extensions), and is compatible with Python 2 and 3, it's possible for a wheel to be "universal", similar to an :term:`sdist <Source Distribution (or "sdist")>`.
+Therefore, when the distribution only contains python files (i.e. no compiled extensions), and is compatible with Python 2 and 3, it's possible for a wheel to be "universal", similar to an :term:`sdist <Source Distribution (or "sdist")>`.

 * :term:`Wheel` uses :ref:`PEP376-compliant <PEP376s>` ``.dist-info``
   directories.
 Egg used ``.egg-info``.